hummingbot/hummingbot/documentation/docs/connectors/bamboo-relay.md

 The Bamboo Relay connector supports two modes of operation, [open order book](https://0x.org/wiki#Open-Orderbook) and [coordinated order book](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/coordinator-specification.md).

+For maximum order visibility it is advised to use the open order book mode at this time.

+### Open Order Book

 Open order book mode allows for off-chain orders to be submitted and any taker to fill these orders on-chain.
 Orders may only be cancelled by submitting a transaction and paying gas network costs.

+Open orders submitted through the hummingbot connector are syndicated through the [0x Mesh Network](https://0x-org.gitbook.io/mesh/) as well as directly submitted to the [0x API](https://0x.org/docs/api).

+### Coordinated order book

 The coordinated order book mode extends the open order book mode by adding the ability to soft-cancel orders and a selective delay on order fills, while preserving network and contract fillable liquidity.
 This is achieved by the use of a coordinator server component and coordinator smart contracts.

+At this time coordinated orders are not supported through the [0x Mesh Network](https://0x-org.gitbook.io/mesh/) or [0x API](https://0x.org/docs/api).

 ## Pre-emptive Cancels